After rescue, Thai soccer boys pray for fortune at temple

-The 11 boys and the coach sat and pressed their hands together to the tune of chanting monks.
+The 11 boys and the coach kneeled and pressed their hands in prayer to the tune of chanting monks.
 They were joined by relatives and friends at the Wat Pra That Doi Wao temple, overlooking Myanmar on Thailand's northern border.

-The remaining member of the Wild Boars soccer team — Adul Sargon — is reportedly a Muslim and did not attend the ceremony, meant to extend one's life and protect it from dangers.
+The remaining member of the Wild Boars soccer team — Adul Sargon — is not a Buddhist and did not attend the ceremony, meant to extend one's life and protect it from dangers.

 The team has already said they would ordain as Buddhist novices to honor a former Thai navy SEAL diver who died in the cave while making preparations for their rescue.